brian-trann/sb-capstone-want2go/readme.md

 I used the [Google Places API](https://developers.google.com/places/web-service/overview).
 The Places API provided an easy way to search in an area, retrieve location details, and photos.

 ## Using the App
+When first using the app, a user will be asked to enter in an area to search in.
+A user will be able to add new search areas by clicking the `Areas` button in the navbar.
+After an area is entered, the user will be redirected to discover new restaurants.
+Liked restaurants will be found by clicking the `Likes` button in the navbar.

 ### Discovery
 <img src="./assets/likes-01.gif" width="500"/>